Criminal History Review

 QUESTIONS AND ANSWERS

 (N.J.S.A.
 18A:6-7.2 et seq., N.J.S.A.
 18A:39-19.1 et seq., N.J.S.A.
 18A:6-4.14 et seq., and N.J.S.A.
 18A:12-1.2 et seq.)

 1. How does a new applicant apply for a Criminal History Record Check?

-- Access the Criminal History Review Unit's Web address to begin the process.
-The Web address is http://www.nj.gov/education/educators/crimhist.
-Click on "File Authorization and Make Electronic Payment for Criminal History Record Check" and then click on "New Administration Fee Request (Initial Applicants)."
-Select the position for which you are applying.
+1. Access the Criminal History Review Unit's direct web address to begin the process.
+The web address is: http://www.nj.gov/education/educators/crimhist.
+Click on "File Authorization and Make Electronic Payment for Criminal History Record Check."

 2. How does an applicant complete the Archive Process?